 Using a swipe card

 My building requires that students swipe their ID into a special machine in order to use the laundry facilities.
 Below, I have written out step by step directions, with pictures, on how to use this swipe system.
 Ignore the displays saying the cost to run the machines- laundry is included free of charge at my school, so I’m not sure why that is displayed.

 Put the laundry in the machine, and push the appropriate buttons for laundry settings, but don’t press start.
 Note your machine number.

 Swipe your card into the machine, which should look a bit like this.
 Listen for an auditory cue to confirm that the card was accepted

 Select the button for your machine number.
-This menu is hard to read, and only displays available washing machines, so I strongly recommend having a magnification aid of some sort.
+This menu is hard to read, and only displays available washing machines.
+I strongly recommend having a magnification aid of some sort.
 I usually use my phone as a video magnifier, but this is what the menu looks like normally.

 Confirm your machine.
 Once confirmed, your machine will start beeping

 Walk back to your desired machine and press start.
 The machine will blink like this, signalling for the user to press start and begin the laundry cycle.